clelf/Aligning-audio-to-annotated-score-labels/README.md

 This repository proposes a pipeline to perform the alignment between an audio recording of a piece present in DCML Mozart sonatas corpus [1], using Sync Toolbox dynamic time warping (DTW) tools [2].

+The project was conducted at the Digital and Cognitive Musicology Lab at EPFL led by Prof. Martin Rorhmeier and supervised by Dr. Steffen Herff.

 ## Content

 - **aligner.py**: script to perform alignment with the command line interface described below